-There are some ready-to-use whelpings kits available on Amazon and they are usually enough for most people.
+There are some ready-to-use whelping kits available on Amazon and they are usually enough for most people.
 Some experienced breeders prefer to assemble their own whelping kit, which usually includes round-tipped scissors, dental floss, forceps, a thermometer, ribbons and a lot more.
 We’ve got a full list available on our DIY whelping kit article.

 Along with a whelping kit, a breeder must prepare a confined, quiet, warm space for the bitch to rest and nurse her puppies.
 This is called a whelping box and we’ve also written a comprehensive article on it.